Orlando Golf Courses: Top 8 Greens for Great Games

 There is something compelling about standing in a spot that holds hallowed status because of its antiquity alone.
-Such is Dubsdread, central Florida’s oldest public golf course that was originally designed in 1924.
-It also served as the former site of the Orlando Golf Open, which once hosted golf icons Sam Snead and Ben Hogan.
+Such is Dubsdread, central Florida’s oldest public golf course originally designed in 1924.
+It also served as the former site of Orlando Golf Open, which once hosted golf icons Sam Snead and Ben Hogan.

 Ritz-Carlton Golf Club Orlando, Grande Lakes